 Yes, Jira Service Management includes AI features tailored for support.
 These include virtual agents for deflecting common questions, smarter ticket sorting based on context and sentiment, agent assistance for drafting replies, and AIOps features for incident management.

 Yes, specialized AI platforms like eesel AI are designed to integrate with Jira Service Management and many other tools.
-These alternatives offer broader knowledge base connectivity, greater control over AI workflows, and crucial pre-launch simulation capabilities to ensure accuracy and confidence.
+These complementary options offer broader knowledge base connectivity, additional control over AI workflows, and pre-launch simulation capabilities to ensure accuracy and confidence.

 Share this post